GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    provides unique visualizations of queue synchronization using fences and semaphores, asynchronous compute, and barrier timings.
-Currently, it supports the explicit graphics APIs (DirectX12 and Vulkan), compute APIs (OpenCL) and will NOT work with older graphics APIs such as DirectX11 or OpenGL.
+Currently, it supports the explicit graphics APIs (DirectX12 and Vulkan), compute APIs (OpenCL and HIP) and will NOT work with older graphics APIs such as DirectX11 or OpenGL.

 Graphics APIs, RDNA and GCN hardware, and operating systems